ilizin/api-rest-demo/README.md

 ## Usage

-* Have the application installed on your machine
+1. Have the application installed on your machine
-* Run the <i>mvn spring-boot:run</i> command
+2. Run the <i>mvn spring-boot:run</i> command
-* Validate the console shows the message that the application is started
+3. Validate the console shows a message indicating the application is started:
 ```
 ilizin@ilizin:~/repos/api-rest-demo$ mvn spring-boot:run
 [INFO] Scanning for projects...
 ....
-2025-02-15T16:24:39.989+01:00  INFO 24399 --- [api-rest-demo] [           main] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port 8081 (http) with context path '/api-rest-demo'
+2025-04-20T08:30:39.687+02:00  INFO 22208 --- [api-rest-demo] [           main] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port 8081 (http) with context path '/api-rest-demo'
-2025-02-15T16:24:40.012+01:00  INFO 24399 --- [api-rest-demo] [           main] m.i.s.s.a.ApiRestDemoApplication         : Started ApiRestDemoApplication in 2.776 seconds (process running for 3.093)
+2025-04-20T08:30:39.703+02:00  INFO 22208 --- [api-rest-demo] [           main] m.i.s.s.a.ApiRestDemoApplication         : Started ApiRestDemoApplication in 3.639 seconds (process running for 4.322)
 ```
+4. Access the swagger UI page from the link: http://localhost:8081/api-rest-demo/swagger-ui/index.html

 ## Structure